 Elizabeth and John discuss whether he should confess—and thus save his life—on the day he is scheduled to hang in the gallows.

 Just before his death, the ministers and officials of the court allow Elizabeth Proctor to speak to her husband.
 They hope she can convince him to confess and save himself from death.
 Instead, Elizabeth lets him know that she forgives him for his indiscretions with Abigail, and that she shares in the blame.
 She feels he is taking her sin upon himself.
 Proctor decides he wants to live and agrees to confess.
 Reverend Parris praises God.

 John Proctor decides not to confess.

-When Proctor realizes that in order to confess, he not only has to sign his name to a written document, but he must also denounce his friends as witches, he can’t do it.
+When Proctor realizes that in order to confess, he not only has to sign his name to a written document, but also has to denounce his friends as witches, he can’t do it.
 It is one thing to lie about himself, but it is another thing to ruin his friends’ reputations.
 Instead of a false confession, he decides to go to the gallows.

 When Proctor decides to tear up the confession, he saves his soul.
-Until that moment, he has decided to confess in part to save his life but in part because he doesn’t feel like he deserves to die in this manner, as a martyr and a saint.
+Until that moment, he had decided to confess partly to save his life but also because he didn’t feel like he deserved to die in this manner, as a martyr and a saint.
 But when he chooses death, he recognizes his fundamental goodness as a man.